The Young Courthouse buildings, New South Wales

-The former Young Courthouse – the “great courthouse” 1886
+The former Courthouse – the “great courthouse” 1886

-The former Young Courthouse building above was designed by Government architect James Barnet, (1827-1904).
+Government architect James Barnet, (1827-1904) was responsible for designing the Courthouse above.
 The information plaque states it was built by Gough and Co of Young at a cost of £12,000.
 It was opened by his Honour Chief Justice Martin on 6 April 1886, and being an important event, followed up by a banquet and public ball.1

 The old Courthouse was “built to demonstrate Law and Order on the site of the worst encounter between rioting miners and police”.2 This encounter took place in 1861.

 The “Great Courthouse”

 The “Great Courthouse” as locals sometimes referred to it, was not the first courthouse constructed in the elevated position once known as Camp Hill.
 To put the “new edifice” into perspective, a Herald correspondent noted at the time, it was worth considering previous arrangements which had done “duty as halls of justice”.1